IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Monitoring-mt.md

 IBM Cloud Monitoring is a cloud-native, and container-intelligence management system that can be included as part of an VMware Cloud Foundation (VCF) as a Service deployment.
 Use it to gain operational visibility into the performance and health of applications, services, and platforms.
-It offers administrators, DevOps teams and developers full-stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
+It offers administrators, DevOps teams, and developers full-stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.

 VCF as a Service provides predefined IBM Cloud Monitoring dashboards.
-While the default dashboards cannot be changed, they can be copied and the copies can be updated.
+While the default dashboards cannot be changed, they can be copied, and the copies can be updated.

 The following steps provide a high-level introduction to the default dashboards and covers the basics for IBM Cloud Monitoring.
 Omitted from these steps is the initial creation of the IBM Cloud Monitoring instance.
 This is a simple process of specifying the location, pricing plan, and a few other options.